bijoythomask/coding-questions/src/main/java/org/example/cs/heap/XSumofAllKlongSubArrays/Readme.md

-# Sum of All k-length Subarrays
+# Sum of All K-length Subarrays

 ## Problem Statement